Operational Tips for Sweeping Professionals

 When the authors conducted a series of seminars on this and similar topics several years ago, presented primarily to storm water pollution managers throughout California, the results of an end-of-seminar were particularly enlightening.
 The majority said they were "doing everything they could" to address increasing storm water pollution problems at the end-of-the-pipe, typically using money collected from increased homeowner and business fees.
 At the same time, they reported they were only sweeping as often as their limited budgets would allow.

 After attending the seminar and learning the facts, the average attendee left determined to gather data and, in all likelihood, at least double their organization's sweeping frequency.
 Many planned to combine their sweeping and pollution control budgets to better allow this to happen.
-If your organization is still sweeping your streets only for cosmetic reasons – and you don't know what your sweepers' effiencies are, the amount of material being collected, and the composition of the material in your various watersheds – you are not doing all you can do to meet your EPA and other permit requirements.Roger Sutherland is a principal owner of Pacific Water Resources, Inc. He may be reached by calling 503-671-9709, ext.
-24, or via email sent to: firstname.lastname@example.org.
+If your organization is still sweeping your streets only for cosmetic reasons – and you don't know what your sweepers' effiencies are, the amount of material being collected, and the composition of the material in your various watersheds – you are not doing all you can do to meet your EPA and other permit requirements.Roger Sutherland is president of Cascade Water Resources and a principal engineer of the worldwide engineering firm, Wood.
+PLC.
+He may be reached by calling (503) 704-0522, or via email sent to: email@example.com.

 Roger Sutherland has conducted the only independent testing of current sweeping technology in real world conditions, which he designed and performed for Elgin Sweeper Company.
 His company also has developed software designed to model sweeper pickup effectiveness, thus allowing organizations to model expected pickup efficiencies without having to do extensive sweeper/runoff basin testing.